ctrlMarcio/feup-plog-proj1/README.md

 ## Visualization of the Game State

-The visualization of the game state predicate, implemented as follows:
+The visualization of the game state predicate is implemented as follows:

 ```prolog
 write_board(Board, NextPlayer) :-